monad-devrel/monad-china101-demo/CONTRIBUTING.md

 - Create a title for the PR that accurately defines the work done.
 - Structure the description neatly to make it easy to consume by the readers.
 For example, you can include bullet points and screenshots instead of having one large paragraph.
-- Add the link to the issue if applicable.
+- If the PR addresses an issue, include its link in the description.
-- Have a good commit message that summarises the work done.
+- Have a good commit message that summarizes the work done.

 Once you submit your PR: